UniKnow/AgileDev/tutorials/rest/src/site/markdown/best-practices-rest-api.md

 ### JSON field names must be surrounded by double quotes

 The JSON syntax defines names as strings which are always surrounded by double quotes (`"`).

+### Unknown JSON fields should be ignored

+When mapping JSON to POJOs we must ignore any members whose names are not recognized.

+**Note:**
+The Jackson JSON library supports this by either using an annotation:

+    import com.fasterxml.jackson.annotation.JsonIgnoreProperties;

+    @JsonIgnoreProperties(ignoreUnknown = true)
+    public class MyMappingClass {
+        ...
+    }

+or by setting properties on the `ObjectMapper`:

+    ObjectMapper objectMapper = new ObjectMapper();
+    objectMapper.configure(DeserializationFeature.FAIL_ON_UNKNOWN_PROPERTIES, false);

 ### JSON numbers should not be treated as Strings